 The law protects the rights of members of racial or ethnic minorities or groups from violence and discrimination.
 The government enforced the laws effectively.

-The country is 96 percent ethnic Mongol.
-There were no significant issues for the country’s small Kazakh minority, concentrated in the far west.
-Members of extremist groups sometimes harassed foreigners, such as Chinese and Vietnamese residents.
+The country is 96 percent ethnic Mongolian.
+NGOs from the country’s small Kazakh minority, concentrated in the far west, sometimes expressed concerns about employment discrimination.

 Birth Registration: Citizenship derives from one’s parents.
-Births are immediately registered and a registration number issued through an online system jointly developed by the Ministry of Health, National Statistics Office, and State Registration Agency.
-Failure to register could result in the denial of public services.
+Births are immediately registered, and a registration number is issued through an online system jointly developed by the Ministry of Health, National Statistics Office, and State Registration Agency.
+Failure to register could result in denial of public services.

-Child Abuse: The criminal code includes a specific chapter on crimes against children, including abandonment, inducing addiction, engaging children in criminal activity or hazardous labor, forced begging, or engaging in pornography.
+Child Abuse: The criminal code includes a specific chapter on crimes against children, including abandonment, inducing addiction, engaging children in criminal activity or hazardous labor, forced begging, and engaging them in pornography.

 Child abandonment was also a problem.
 Some children were orphaned or ran away from home because of neglect or parental abuse.
-Police officials stated they sent children of abusive parents to shelters, but some observers indicated many youths were returned to abusive parents.
-According to the FCYDA, as of June, 2,646 child victims received protection services from 33 temporary and one-stop service centers.
+Police officials stated they sent children of abusive parents to shelters, but some observers indicated many were returned to abusive parents.
 Every province and all of Ulaanbaatar’s district police offices had a specialized police officer appointed to investigate crimes against, or committed by, juveniles.

-Child, Early, and Forced Marriage: The legal minimum age for marriage is 18, with court-approved exceptions for minors ages 16 to 18 who obtain the consent of parents or guardians.
+Child, Early, and Forced Marriage: The legal minimum age for marriage is 18, with court-approved exceptions for minors ages 16 to 18 with the consent of parents or guardians.

 Sexual Exploitation of Children: Although illegal, the commercial sexual exploitation of children younger than 18 was a problem.
 The minimum age for consensual sex is 16.
 Violators of the statutory rape law (defined as sexual intercourse with a person younger than 16 not involving physical violence or the threat of violence) are subject to a maximum penalty of five years in prison.
-Those who engaged children in prostitution or sexual exploitation are subject to a maximum penalty of 20 years in prison, or life imprisonment if aggravating circumstances are present.
-Under the criminal code, the maximum penalty for engaging children in pornography is eight years’ imprisonment.
-The FCYDA reported they logged 298 complaints related to sexual exploitation of children, 98 of which resulted in convictions.
+Those who subject children to sex trafficking or sexual exploitation are subject to a maximum penalty of 20 years in prison, or life imprisonment if aggravating circumstances are present.
+The law prohibits child pornography; authorities enforced the law.
+The maximum penalty for engaging children in pornography is eight years’ imprisonment.

-The Jewish population was very small, and there were no reports of anti-Semitic acts.
-Neo-Nazi groups active in the country tended to target Asian nationalities and not Jews.
+The Jewish population was very small, and there were no reports of antisemitic acts.

 TRAFFICKING IN PERSONS